Shape And Form Definition In Art

 Study the Masters

 One of the best ways to understand shape and form is to study the works of master artists throughout history.
-Pay attention to how they use shapes and forms to create composition, depth, and visual interest.
+Day to day, pay attention to how they use shapes and forms to create composition, depth, and visual interest.
 Analyze their techniques and experiment with applying them in your own work.

 Practice Observational Drawing